-Any percentage between one percent and 100% of the member's reduced pension may be continued to the surviving designated beneficiary, but the percent continued may be limited based on the beneficiary's age.
+Any percentage between 1.0% and 100% of the member's reduced pension may be continued to the surviving designated beneficiary, but the percent continued may be limited based on the beneficiary's age.
 If a member is married at the time benefits are elected, the standard plan is a 50% JSA continuing one-half of the member's reduced monthly benefit to his or her surviving spouse.
 If the member wants to select a plan which provides for the continuation of benefits for someone other than the spouse or less than 50% JSA to the spouse, the spouse must consent in writing to this choice.
-This plan automatically terminates upon death of the beneficiary, to be effective the month following OP&F's receipt of notice of death, or it may be cancelled upon divorce with the consent of the member's spouse or a specific court order, at which point the annuity reverts to the single life annuity to the member.
-Elected option may be cancelled within one year after benefits commence, with the consent of the beneficiary.
+This plan automatically terminates upon death of the beneficiary, to be effective the month following OP&F's receipt of notice of death.
+Also, this plan may be canceled upon divorce or dissolution of marriage with the consent of the member's spouse or a specific court order, at which point the annuity reverts to the single life annuity to the member.
+An elected option may be cancelled within one year after benefits commence, with the consent of the beneficiary.